Graphically Structured Diffusion Models: Experiments

 \section{Experiments}

+Our experiments compare GSDM against ablations including a non-sparse version (i.e. a vanilla DM), as well as the variational auto-encoder for arbitrary conditioning (VAEAC) \citep{ivanovVariationalAutoencoderArbitrary2019} and, where appropriate, the best performing MCMC method we tried: Lightweight Metropolis Hastings (LMH)~ \citep{wingateLightweightImplementationsProbabilistic}.
+Unlike GSDM, MCMC requires a fully specified probabilistic model and cannot operate with data and independencies only.
+We additionally compare against two deterministic baselines trained to predict $\rvx$ given $\rvy$ with a mean-squared error loss.
+One of these, ``Regressor + GS'' has a similar architecture to GSDM and the other, ``Regressor'' has a similar architecture to our vanilla DM baseline.
+Both perform poorly because most of our problems have multiple solutions.
+We test the methods on the following four problems, which were chosen to cover a wide range of problems in the space of algorithm design and demonstrate that GSDM is suitable to learn such approximate algorithms.

 \paragraph{Binary continuous matrix factorization (BCMF)} Our first experiment tackles the challenging BCMF problem, where we factorize a continuous matrix into one binary and one continuous component.
 Our BCMF generative model samples a binary matrix $\mR \in \R^{k \times n}$ elementwise from $\text{Bernoulli}(0.3)$ and a continuous matrix $\mA \in \R^{m \times k}$ from an elementwise $\text{Uniform}(0, 1)$ prior.
 The BCMF task is to infer these conditioned on $\mE := \mA \mR$.
 To obtain intermediate variables as discussed in \cref{sec:intermediate_variables} we break the matrix multiplication into two steps, $C_{ijk} := A_{ik}R_{kj}$ and then $E_{ij} := \sum_k C_{ijk}$.
 Our latent variables $\rvx_0$ are therefore the combination of all elements of $\mR$, $\mA$, and $\mC$ and the observed variables $\rvy$ are the elements of $\mE$. \cref{fig:bmf_reconstruction} shows that our learned GSDM can find factorisations that are consistent with the observations.
-Furthermore, we show in \cref{fig:bmf_rank_comparison} that GSDM scales well, even to larger $m$ and $n$.
-The model was trained on ranges uniformly sampled in the range $1$ to $10$ for $m$, $n$ and $k$, but generalizes to $20$ times larger $m$ and $n$.
+We plot performance for GSDM trained on different problem sizes in \cref{fig:scaling-results}.
+We highlight another property here, namely that GSDM trained on BCMF can generalise well to larger $m$ and $n$ than it is trained on; a GSDM trained on $m$, $n$ and $k$ uniformly sampled in the range $1$ to $10$ can generalize to problems with $m$ and $n$ as large as 200 as we show in \cref{app:conditional_bcmf}.